 You can place a bet using your smartphone or any other communication device.
 The service is secure depending on the player you choose, but any regulated casino is safe.
-The common ones in NJ include Pala, 888, Virgin, Golden Nugget, SugarHouse, Borgata, Party Casino, and Tropicana.
+The common legal casinos in NJ: Pala, 888, Virgin, Golden Nugget, SugarHouse, Borgata, Party Casino, and Tropicana.
 They are also land-based in Atlantic City, and so their reputation is solid.
 They are open 24 hours a day, 7 days a week, hence their popularity.

 Online casinos offer a wide array of games including online poker, roulette, and practically any other option you will find in a land-based casino.
 Revenue generated by online casinos is taxed and so you will receive your income net of Uncle Sam’s share.